 But enough about me.
 We’re going to be talking about kid-friendly approaches to life here!
 Off the top of my head, we can tackle entertainment, interior design, food, fitness, events, working-parent life, childcare.
 All the things we need to do in order to make kid-friendly work.

 Email Katie at [email protected]Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.